“Man is the animal that speaks. Understanding language is the key to understanding man; and the control of language, to the control of man.”

 In addition, we are also keenly aware of how we are judged and perceived by our peers, authority figures, and those we look up to and admire.
 This means that we not only base our opinions on our own emotional reactions, but on the reactions of others and what is deemed socially acceptable.

 Two different words that are synonyms can elicit very different emotional reactions from people, even though it should be apparent that from a factual perspective both mean the same thing.

 Meanings reside in the brain – it’s individuals who give meanings to words.
 As time goes by, people update their meanings, create entirely new ones, or appropriate them to suit their agenda.

 Weinstein uses the example of “death tax” and “estate tax.”
 Both convey the same meaning, but it’s been found that people are more likely to support such a tax when it is preceded with the word “estate” instead of “death.”

-In Cracking the Code, author Thom Hartman gives an example of American political consultant and pollster Frank Luntz discovering this fact when a group of people where asked to give their opinion on this particular tax.
+In his book, Cracking the Code, author Thom Hartman gives an example of American political consultant and pollster Frank Luntz discovering this fact when a group of people where asked to give their opinion on this particular tax.
 When framed as an estate tax, pollsters found that 57% of people thought the tax should be kept unchanged or reformed, while 23% responded that the tax should be repealed.
 When that same group of people where later asked to express their thoughts on the “death tax,” 80% responded that it should be repealed.